Syedesa/moneycalendar/README.md

 1. Fork or download this repo.
 2. Upload `index.html` to your repo root.
 3. Go to **Settings → Pages** → set branch to `main` and folder `/root`.
-4. Your tracker will be live at:
+4. Your tracker will be live.